Richard-W/neutron/README.md

 -----

 You will find some vala-files (among a few others) in the examples-directory.
-They are automatically build to build-dir/examples and should give you a basic overview of the capabilities of this library.
+They are automatically build to build-dir/examples if you specify --enable-examples and should give you a basic overview of the capabilities of this library.

 The API is in absolutely no way stable.
 Expect major/breaking changes to it.
 I will stabilize it eventually (release 0.2), but not until i am sure, that it is suitable for being the core of big projects.
 Every kind